-In order to adapt to constantly changing outdoor lighting conditions, the FD8137H series features a removable IR-cut filter as well as improved IR illuminators effective up to 15M for superior image quality around the clock.
+In order to adapt to constantly changing lighting conditions, the FD8164 features a removable IR-cut filter as well as improved IR illuminators effective up to 15M for superior image quality around the clock.
+Featuring 3D Noise Reduction Technology, it enables the FD8164 series to capture clear, polished video under low-light conditions, which also helps to reduce bandwidth from sensor noise

-For protection against harsh outdoor environments, the FD8137HV is encased in an IP66-rated housing to withstand rain and dust.
+For protection against harsh outdoor environments, the FD8164V camera is encased in an IP66-rated housing to withstand dust and rain.
 Furthermore, the metal vandal-proof housing effectively provides robust protection from vandalism.

-The FD8137H series supports the industry-standard H.264 compression technology, drastically reducing file sizes and conserving valuable network bandwidth.
-With H.264, and MJPEG compatibility both included, the dual streams can be simultaneously transmitted in any of these formats at different resolutions, frame rates, and image qualities for versatile platforms.
+The FD8164 series supports the industry-standard H.264 compression technology, drastically reducing file sizes and conserving valuable network bandwidth.
+With H.264, and MJPEG compatibility both included, multiple streams can be simultaneously transmitted in any of these formats at different resolutions, frame rates, and image qualities for versatile platforms.
 Thereby it further optimizes bandwidth and storage efficiency.

-Incorporating a number of advanced features standard for VIVOTEK cameras, including tamper detection, 802.3af compliant PoE, MicroSD/SDHC/SDXC card slot, and VIVOTEK's 32-channel recording software, the FD8137H series is the ideal solution for your indoor/outdoor surveillance needs.
+Incorporating a number of advanced features standard for VIVOTEK cameras, including tamper detection, 802.3af compliant PoE, MicroSD/SDHC/SDXC card slot, and VIVOTEK's 32-channel recording software, the FD8164 series is the ideal solution for your indoor surveillance needs.